-For the Company and the industry as a whole, one of the main Operational Risks arises from the implementation of all requirements arising from new regulations that will enter into force in 2018.
+For the Company and the industry as a whole, one of the main Operational Risks arises from the implementation and correct interpretation of all requirements arising from new regulations that came into effect in 2018 or will come into effect in 2019.
 The Company is therefore strictly monitoring new requirements in customer data privacy and customer protection, and is taking the necessary actions to ensure full compliance with both regulatory requirements and security standards.
 The Company is also fully aware of Cyber Attack Risk, the relevance of which is increasing across the industry.
 Furthermore, the Company is aware of the significance of Client Fraud Risk, however thanks to a highly developed and structured detection system, the risk has been efficiently mitigated.